EpicBrainUser/python-booklet/python_booklet.typ

 + #gls("var") names must not have spaces - so you couldn't have `my name` as a #gls("var"), you would have to have either `my_name` or `myName` or `MyName`
 + #gls("var") names must not use any reserved keywords - you *cannot* use them as a name.
 See below for a list.
 + #gls("var") names must not start with a number or an operator: so you can't have `3apples` as a #gls("var"), or `+count` as a #gls("var"), however you can have numbers in your #glspl("var") - so `more_than_3_apples` is ok, and you can start with an underscore - `_3apples` is ok.
 The last use is often used for #gls("var")s which aren't used in the program.
-+ If you go with a naming style keep it consistant throughout.
++ If you go with a naming style keep it consistent throughout.
-+ This isn't exactly a rule but follow pep8 naming convensions: use `snake_case` for #gls("var")s and function names, use `PascalCase` for class names.
++ This isn't exactly a rule but follow pep8 naming conventions: use `snake_case` for #gls("var")s and function names, use `PascalCase` for class names.
 + Try to use sensible names for #gls("var")s\ e.g for a student's name use #h(1em) `student_name` #h(1em) not #h(1em) `sn` #h(1em) or #h(1em) `a` #h(1em) .
 A good name is descriptive for what it is.\